 When she’d finished, Dinara sighed.
 “I don’t want to believe you, if means that Unity would do something like this, but…I do.”

 Roman nodded his agreement.
-Secretive as he was about his past, he’d never been quiet about his distaste for Unity.
-“I knewthey couldn’t be diplomatic,” he spat.
-“I’ve seen them do things like this before, damn them.”
+“I knew they couldn’t be diplomatic,” he spat, then stood and started pacing.
+“I’ve seen them do things like this before.
+Damn them.”

 “You have?”
 Dinara asked.
 His quiet anger scared her.
 It was a raised gun, a finger flirting with the trigger.
 It was the warning rumble before a storm, and Unity was a metal boat in the middle of a lake; knowing she stood on the shore didn’t make Dinara feel any safer.

-Roman didn’t answer.
-Instead, he stood and paced the length of the trailer, its cramped space too small to hold the tension radiating off him.
-The others felt it weighing them down, pressing against them on all sides.
-The air felt stiflingly heavy.
+Roman paced the length of the trailer, the room too small to hold the magnitude of him.
+He was a being far too large for a space like this, and the air around him felt stiflingly heavy.
 “How long ago were your friends arrested?”

 “A couple of days.”